joomla-extensions/boilerplate/README.md

 ## Why Webpack-automated Boilerplate files for Joomla! extensions ?

 [Webpack](https://webpack.js.org/) is a module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+Its primary purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, grouping, or packaging just about any resource or asset.
 So, this is an implementation to build any Joomla extension in a package that includes: a component, modules, plugins, a CLI script and a template.

 ## Installation